linebender/druid/CONTRIBUTING.md

 # How to contribute

+**IMPORTANT:** The Druid project is being discontinued.
+While we will still accept all contributions, we'll prefer bugfixes and documentations improvements to new features.

-We'd love to accept your patches and contributions to this project.
-There are just a few small guidelines you need to follow.
+If you still want to contribute, here are the guidelines you need to follow.

 ## Changelog